Growing backlash against possible cap on ride-sharing vehicles

 Some community leaders said during a meeting Thursday that a potential ride-share cap would hurt businesses and residents in Brooklyn -- especially when the L train shuts down for repairs next year.

-"Because our city has a robust network of transit, ride-share, bike-share, ferries and more, we were hopeful that we could adapt, but if the City Council institutes this cap and reduction on ride-share, that possibility disappears," said Elaine Brodsky with the Brooklyn Chamber of Commerce.
+"Because our city has a robust network of transit, ride-share, bike-share, ferries and more, we were hopeful that we could adapt, but if the City Council institutes this cap and reduction on ride-share, that possibility disappears," said Elaine Brodsky with the North Brooklyn Chamber of Commerce.

+Levin says the number of Lyft and Uber cars in Brooklyn won't be affected dramatically.
+Companies predict a 25-percent reduction through attrition over one year.

 ----------